khuang/ee109/final_report.md

 **Figure 2: Runtime vs K Value**

-Our software implementation is located on github, at `https://github.com/khuang/ee109`.

 ## Hardware Implementation
-Like the results reported in literature, we used a highly paralellized set of distance calculation elements.
+Like the implementations reported in literature, we used a highly parallelized set of distance calculation elements.
 We also used a predetermined range sort using k sequential reductions through a reduction tree; this yields k log(N) runtime with N log(N) resource utilization.
 A block diagram is provided in Figure 1.

 ![Block diagram](block_diagram.png)